 Exhibitions and related

 Nineteen paintings included in The Architecture of Beauty - Works by Prominent NM Artists at the New Mexico Cancer Center, September - November, 2019.
+Won Curator's Choice award for this show.

 Painting, "Machine Shop, Rail Yards", included in Artist Days at the Railyards exhibit at the South Broadway Culture Center, January, 2019.